GraphQLCollege/fullstack-graphql/README.md

 ### Bugs/Typos

-If you see a bug or typo please open a github issue.
+If you see a bug or typo please open a GitHub issue.

 ### Fixes